yeshajoshi3071/PersonalPortfolio/README.md

 ## 👩‍💻 About Me

-I am currently pursuing a **Master of Science in Software Engineering Systems** at **Northeastern University**, Boston, with a strong focus on **Web Development** and **Data Engineering**.
+I am currently pursuing a **Master of Science in Software Engineering Systems** at **Northeastern University**, Boston, with a strong focus on **Software Engineering** and **Data Engineering**.
 I have hands-on experience building scalable web applications, efficient data pipelines, and collaborating with cross-functional teams.

 ---